 A tunnel connects the Latomia del Paradiso to the Latomia Intagliatella while a rocky path continues towards the Latomia di Santa Venera.
 Reaching the highest point of the site you can visit the Necropolis of Grotticelli , tombs from the Hellenistic and Byzantine periods.

-the main attraction of the park of Neapolis is the white and shiny Greek Theater, entirely dug into the rock.
+The main attraction of the Neapolis park is the white and shiny Greek Theater, entirely carved into the rock.
 The works of Sophocles and Euripides were represented, as well as the last tragedies of Aeschylus.

 When the Romans occupied Syracuse in the third century, the structure of the theater was modified so as to be able to host gladiator fights and naumachiae (fake naval battles).
 Today the ancient stage comes back to life with the representation of classical theater works.

 In the southern area of Neapolis there is the Roman amphitheater of the 2nd century AD, the third in order of magnitude after the Colosseum and the Arena of Verona , where gladiator fights and equestrian races were organized.